Cost of living in focus as Australia's election race hits final stretch

 "What I've demonstrated over these last three years - not everybody's agreed with me... and not everybody likes me - but that's not the point.
 The point is, who can manage the nation's finances to keep downward pressure on rising interest rates, downward pressure on cost of living?" he said on ABC News Breakfast, before campaigning in Western Australia.

-Albanese campaigned with former Labor Prime Minister Julia Gillard in the South Australian capital of Adelaide on Friday morning.
+Albanese campaigned with former Labor Prime Minister Julia Gillard in the South Australian capital of Adelaide on Friday morning, broadening his attack to the government's record on gender equality and climate change, issues championed by independent candidates.

+Gillard, Australia's first woman prime minister and an international campaigner on women's leadership, urged women to vote Labor.
+"I am very confident it will be a government for women," she said.

-In key Liberal seats, the biggest threat is a wave of independent candidates, mostly female, campaigning for action on climate change after some of the worst floods and fires to hit Australia.
+Several so-called "teal independents" are challenging key Liberal held seats, campaigning for action on climate change after some of the worst floods and fires to hit Australia and criticising the government on integrity and equality.

 Another challenge for the major parties is a A$40 million advertising blitz by billionaire Clive Palmer's United Australia Party, which is fielding candidates nationally.